Kentucky coffeetree: Description

 The tree varies from 18 to 21 m high with a spread of 12–15 m and a trunk up to 1 m in diameter.
-The tree grows at a medium rate with height increases of anywhere from 12" to 24" per year.
+The tree grows at a medium rate with height increases of anywhere from 12 to 24 in per year.
 A 10-year-old sapling will stand about 4 m tall.
 It usually separates 3 to 4+1/2 m from the ground into three or four divisions which spread slightly and form a narrow pyramidal head; or when crowded by other trees, sending up one tall central branchless shaft to the height of 15–21 m.
 Branches are stout, pithy, and blunt; roots are fibrous.

 The Kentucky coffeetree is a moderately fast-growing tree, and male trees are often grown in parks and along city streets for ornamental purposes.
 The tree is typically fairly short-lived, healthy trees living from 100 to 150 years.
 The Kentucky coffeetree sheds its leaves early during the fall and appears bare for up to 6 months.
 The naked appearance of the tree is reflected through the Kentucky coffeetree's Greek genus name, which means "naked branch".
 Like the Sumac, branches are absent of fine spray; smaller branches are thick and lumpish.
 Because of the absence of smaller branches and its later leafing, the French in Canada named it Chicot, "stubby".
 The expanding leaves are conspicuous because of the varied colors of the leaflets; the youngest are bright pink, while those which are older vary from green to bronze.